jonaburg/ethos/README.md

-This backup corresponds to: Sun 5 Jul 22:57:14 CEST 2020
+This backup corresponds to: Mon 6 Jul 09:57:05 CEST 2020